3 Overlooked Expenses That Can Impact Your Retirement Budget

 - 2 min read

 When most people picture retirement, they focus on the big picture — where they’ll live, how they’ll spend their days, and what their income will look like.
-But small details can have a big impact on how comfortable those years feel.
+However, small details can significantly impact how comfortable those years feel.
 Here are three common expenses that often slip through the cracks when estimating what retirement may really cost.

 1. Out-of-Pocket Healthcare Costs

-What often catches retirees off guard are out-of-pocket costs — things like copays, coinsurance, dental care, vision exams, and hearing aids, which original Medicare doesn’t cover.
+What often catches retirees off guard are out-of-pocket costs.
+These include copays, coinsurance, dental care, vision exams, and hearing aids, which original Medicare doesn’t cover.
 Setting aside funds for these regular expenses can help prevent unpleasant surprises later on.

 2. Taxes

-It’s easy to overlook taxes once regular paychecks stop arriving, but taxes don’t go away in retirement.
-Withdrawals from traditional IRAs and 401(k)s are typically taxable, as are earnings from brokerage accounts, CDs, or savings accounts.
+It’s easy to overlook taxes once regular paychecks stop arriving.
+However, taxes don’t go away in retirement.
+Withdrawals from traditional IRAs and 401(k)s are typically taxable.
+Earnings from brokerage accounts, CDs, or savings accounts are also subject to taxes.

 Depending on your income sources, your tax bracket may change once you retire.
-Taking time to understand how different accounts are taxed — and how that might affect your income — can help you make more informed choices about when and how to access your funds.
+Taking time to understand how different accounts are taxed can help you make more informed choices about when and how to access your funds.

 3. Increased Spending on Leisure and Hobbies

-One of the joys of retirement is having the time to do more of what you love — travel, hobbies, dining out, or simply enjoying time with friends and family.
-These activities, however, often come with added costs that can add up quickly.
+One of the joys of retirement is having the time to do more of what you love.
+This includes travel, hobbies, dining out, or simply enjoying time with friends and family.
+However, these activities often come with added costs that can add up quickly.

 On the other hand, you may also find you’re saving in other areas, such as home projects or cooking more at home.
 The key is to keep your budget flexible and realistic, especially in the first few years of retirement as you settle into your new rhythm.